alexFickle/sdp/readme.txt

 	i.e.: #define BIT1 0x01

 sdpPinout.h:
 Contains the pin information of the arm processor.
+Not used by any code currently, just used as a reference.

+lpc111x.h:
+Contains information about the lpc1114 register locations.

 compilation:
 make: currently compiles test.c (along with any dependencies that need updating)